BarthV/mx-scaler/README.md

 Fix package.json + add a startup log line to the client app to avoid keeping it silent too long

 * Starting to describe apps as kubernetes API object
+* Using ENV var for configuration in client app

 ## how to